wmluke/grunt-inline-angular-templates/README.md

     inline_angular_templates: {
         dist: {
             options: {
-                base: 'dist/templates', // (Optional) ID of the <script> tag will be relative to this folder
+                base: 'dist/templates', // (Optional) ID of the <script> tag will be relative to this folder.
+Default is project dir.
-                prefix: '/'             // (Optional) Prefix path to the ID },
+                prefix: '/',            // (Optional) Prefix path to the ID.
+Default is empty string.
+                selector: 'body',       // (Optional) CSS selector of the element to use to insert the templates.
+Default is `body`.
+                method: 'prepend'       // (Optional) DOM insert method.
+Default is `prepend`.
+            },
             files: {
                 'dist/index.html': ['dist/templates/views/*.html']